AS 92016 Annotated exemplars

 This involves consistently demonstrating a range of movement strategies in an applied setting.

-This student has consistently demonstrated a range of movement strategies (serving the volleyball to land in the opposition court, passing the ball to a player in the front court, and moving to a position to defend opposition’s spike/hit) in a volleyball applied setting.
+This student has consistently demonstrated a range of movement strategies (serve the volleyball to land in the opposition court, passing the ball to a player in the front court and moves to a position to defend opposition’s spike/hit) in the Volleyball applied setting.

-The evidence includes a live teacher observation sheet with commentary, an assessment schedule providing detailed descriptions of each movement strategy, and an annotated student video that shows consistently demonstrating a range of identified volleyball movement strategies in an applied setting (class tournament).
+The evidence includes a live teacher observation sheet with commentary, an assessment schedule that provides a detailed descriptors of each movement strategy and an annotated student video that show consistently demonstrating a range of identified volleyball movement strategies in an applied setting (class tournament).
 These include appropriate characteristics for each movement strategy that indicate the quality of the movement.
-For example, consistently demonstrating coordination when serving the ball and making defensive contact with a spike/hit, and coordination and control of movement when digging/setting the ball to the front of the court.
+For example, consistently demonstrates coordination when serving the ball, consistently demonstrates coordination and control of movement when digging/ setting the ball to the front of the court, consistently demonstrates coordination when making defensive contact with a spike/hit.

-The teacher live observation sheet and the annotated student video show the evidence of consistent demonstration within each game, and across the series of games in the volleyball class tournament.
+The teacher live observation sheet and the annotated student video shows the evidence of consistent demonstration observed over multiple occasions within each game or across the series of games in the volleyball class tournament.

 Excellence